TAP-GGC/LegoLogic/README.md

 <!-- name of the two professors overseeing your TAP class -->

-- Dr. John Doe
+- Dr. Cengiz Gunay
-- Dr. Jane Doe
+- Dr. Cindy Robertson

 ## :page_with_curl: Project Description